unixorn/awesome-zsh-plugins/README.md

 - [wsl2-ssh-pageant](https://github.com/antoinemartin/wsl2-ssh-pageant-oh-my-zsh-plugin) - Use your Yubikey stored GPG keys from WSL.
 This packages the instructions from [wsl2-ssh-pageant repo](https://github.com/BlackReloaded/wsl2-ssh-pageant) as a ZSH plugin.
 - [xxh-plugin-zsh-zshrc](https://github.com/roman-geraskin/xxh-plugin-zsh-zshrc) - plugin for [xxh-shell-zsh](https://github.com/xxh/xxh-shell-zsh) that copies your `~/.zshrc` to a remote host and sources it with [xxh-shell-zsh](https://github.com/xxh/xxh-shell-zsh).
 - [yadm](https://github.com/juanrgon/yadm-zsh) - Displays a warning if there are local yadm configuration changes.
-- [yapipenv](https://github.com/AnonGuy/yapipenv.zsh) - Automatically activate a directory's pip environment if `pipenv` detects the presence of one.
+- [yapipenv](https://github.com/AnonGuy/yapipenv.zsh) - Automatically activate a directory's `pip` environment if `pipenv` detects the presence of one.
-- [yeoman](https://github.com/edouard-lopez/yeoman-zsh-plugin) - Edouard Lopez's Yeoman plugin for oh-my-zsh, compatible with yeoman version ≥1.0 (includes options and command auto-completion).
+- [yeoman](https://github.com/edouard-lopez/yeoman-zsh-plugin) - Edouard Lopez's Yeoman plugin for [oh-my-zsh](https://ohmyz.sh/), compatible with yeoman version ≥1.0 (includes options and command auto-completion).
 - [you-should-use](https://github.com/MichaelAquilina/zsh-you-should-use) - ZSH plugin that reminds you to use those aliases you defined.
 - [youtube-dl-aliases](https://github.com/katrinleinweber/oh-my-zsh-youtube-dl-aliases) - Adds `yt` aliases to download videos from YouTube.
 - [youtube-dl](https://github.com/joow/youtube-dl) - Simple plugin for [youtube-dl](https://youtube-dl.org/).
-- [yup](https://github.com/redxtech/zsh-yup) - Adds helper function to upgrade all the dependencies in a yarn/npm project.
+- [yup](https://github.com/redxtech/zsh-yup) - Adds helper function to upgrade all the dependencies in a `yarn`/`npm` project.
 - [z.lua](https://github.com/skywind3000/z.lua) - A command line tool which helps you navigate faster by learning your habits.
 An alternative to [z.sh](https://github.com/rupa/z) with Windows and posix shells support and various improvements.
 10x faster than fasd and autojump, 3x faster than [z.sh](https://github.com/rupa/z).
 - [zabb](https://github.com/Mellbourn/zabb) - `zabb` is a command that tries to figure out the shortest memorable abbreviation of a directory that is usable by [z](https://github.com/ajeetdsouza/zoxide) to unambiguously jump to that directory.
 - [zabrze](https://github.com/Ryooooooga/zabrze) - A ZSH abbreviation expansion plugin.